 The chicken or duck is marinated in a special mix of natural spices, then fried in batter until golden.

 Ideal (not only) for breakfast or mid afternoon meal.
 These cakes originally come from China but quickly found their place in the Vietnamese cuisine.
 The filling comprises pork meat, egg, jelly ear mushroom, glass noodles and onion seasoned with black pepper.
 No vegetarian option available.

 18. Pad Thai ผัดไทย (gluten-free)

 Pad Thai is a rice noodle dish loved all around the world.
-Shrimp and chicken or tofu, mixed egg and beansprouts are sautéed in a wok, seasoned with a wonderful tamarind sauce and sprinkled with chopped peanuts.
+Your chosen protein source - shrimp, chicken or tofu, mixed egg and beansprouts are sautéed in a wok, seasoned with a wonderful tamarind sauce and sprinkled with chopped peanuts.
 In Thailand, Pad Thai is a common street food while being the most favourite dish in many Thai restaurants around the world.
 Please request vegan option (no egg, only tofu) when ordering.